 Together for more digital accessibility.
 Without ifs and buts

-Digital media are there for everyone, but cannot be used by everyone.
-Many people first think of accessibility in terms of elevators, handicapped-accessible rooms or traffic lights with acoustic signals.
-But what does accessibility mean in the age of digitization?
-According to a study by Aktion Mensch on the usage behavior of people with disabilities, it means that people with disabilities can use the Internet, which means perceive, understand, navigate and interact.
-In its 2006 Human Rights Convention, the United Nations even defines unhindered access to information and communication, which includes the Internet, as a fundamental human right.
+Digital media is for everyone, but not everyone can use it.
+Many people think of accessibility in terms of elevators, handicapped-accessible rooms, or traffic lights with audible signals.
+But what does accessibility mean in the age of digitalization?
+According to a study by Aktion Mensch on the usage behavior of people with disabilities, it means that people with disabilities can use the Internet, i.e. perceive, understand, navigate and interact.
+In its 2006 Human Rights Convention, the United Nations even defines unhindered access to information and communication, including the Internet, as a fundamental human right.

 At the same time, the Internet and digital media offer the opportunity to overcome previously existing barriers that many people experience when communicating and interacting with each other.
 According to the Aktion Mensch study, people with disabilities use the Internet more frequently than people without disabilities.
 According to this study, electronic interaction is of particular importance because it is what makes access to certain services possible in the first place.
 But there are also legal facts to consider when it comes to digital accessibility.
 In the meantime, however, the topic of digital accessibility is getting a legal basis.
 Public institutions are already obliged to make their content digitally accessible.
 By 2024, other major areas of public and digital life will also be obliged to make websites and the like accessible; the buzzword here is the European Accessibility Act.